openaphid/openaphid.github.com/_posts/2020-11-20-build-and-run-telegram-on-xcode-12-x-simulator.md

 - Running another clone of macOS and Xcode needs a powerful machine.
 - Xcode 11.x is outdated and the latest Xcode 12.x is [15 times faster](https://developer.apple.com/documentation/xcode-release-notes/xcode-12-release-notes) on code completion.
 - It runs an automation script file to generate an IPA file without showing how to open the project in Xcode IDE.
-- It doesn't cover how to build and run on Xcode simulator.
+- It doesn't cover how to build and run in Xcode simulator.

 This tutorial illustrates my way to fix the issues.
 It involves installing the necessary tools and modify parts of the project code to make it work.
 You can fast forward to the final section if you don't want to read the details.